Phytochemical

-As a term, phytochemicals is generally used to describe plant compounds that are under research with unestablished effects on health, and are not scientifically defined as essential nutrients.
-Regulatory agencies governing food labeling in Europe and the United States have provided guidance for industry to limit or prevent health claims about phytochemicals on food product or nutrition labels.
+Phytochemicals are naturally occurring chemicals present in or extracted from plants.
+Some phytochemicals are nutrients for the plant, while others are metabolites produced to enhance plant survivability and reproduction.

+The fields of extracting phytochemicals for manufactured products or applying scientific methods to study phytochemical properties are called phytochemistry.
+An individual who uses phytochemicals in food chemistry manufacturing or research is a phytochemist.

+Phytochemicals without a nutrient definition have no confirmed biological activities or proven health benefits when consumed in plant foods.
+Once phytochemicals in a food enter the digestion process, the fate of individual phytochemicals in the body is unknown due to extensive metabolism of the food in the gastrointestinal tract, producing phytochemical metabolites with different biological properties from those of the parent compound that may have been tested in vitro.
+Further, the bioavailability of many phytochemical metabolites appears to be low, as they are rapidly excreted from the body within minutes.
+Other than for dietary fiber, no non-nutrient phytochemicals have sufficient scientific evidence for providing a health benefit.

+Some ingested phytochemicals may be toxic, and some may be used in cosmetics, drug discovery, or traditional medicine.

+Etymology

+Phytochemical derives by compounding the Ancient Greek word for plant (phytón, phyto) with chemical, as first used in English for plant chemistry and organic chemistry around 1850.

 Definition

-Phytochemicals are chemicals of plant origin.
-Phytochemicals (from Greek phyto, meaning "plant") are chemicals produced by plants through primary or secondary metabolism.
+Phytochemicals are chemicals produced by plants through primary or secondary metabolism.
 They generally have biological activity in the plant host and play a role in plant growth or defense against competitors, pathogens, or predators.
+As components of plants, all individual phytochemicals make up the whole plant as it exists in nature.

 Phytochemicals are generally regarded as research compounds rather than essential nutrients because proof of their possible health effects has not been established yet.
 Phytochemicals under research can be classified into major categories, such as carotenoids and polyphenols, which include phenolic acids, flavonoids, stilbenes or lignans.
 Flavonoids can be further divided into groups based on their similar chemical structure, such as anthocyanins, flavones, flavanones, isoflavones, and flavanols.
 Flavanols are further classified as catechins, epicatechins, and proanthocyanidins.
 In total, between 50,000 and 130,000 phytochemicals have been discovered.

-Phytochemists study phytochemicals by first extracting and isolating compounds from the origin plant, followed by defining their structure or testing in laboratory model systems, such as in vitro studies using cell lines or in vivo studies using laboratory animals.
+Phytochemists study phytochemicals by first extracting and isolating compounds from the origin plant, followed by defining their structure or testing in laboratory model systems, such as in vitro studies or in vivo studies using laboratory animals.
 Challenges in that field include isolating specific compounds and determining their structures, which are often complex, and identifying what specific phytochemical is primarily responsible for any given biological activity.

+Further, upon consuming phytochemicals in a food entering the digestion process, the fate of individual phytochemicals in the body is unknown due to extensive metabolism in the gastrointestinal tract, producing smaller phytochemical metabolites with different biological properties from those of the parent compound, and with low bioavailability and rapid excretion.
+Other than for dietary fiber, no non-nutrient phytochemical has sufficient scientific evidence in humans for an approved health claim.